Review: Benro Mammoth TMTH44C Tripod

 Built for War

 For being such a burly thing, it's surprisingly light.
-About 5 pounds, which is reasonable for a pod of this size, but a honker by travel tripod standards.
+About 5 pounds, which is reasonable for a pod of this size, but definitely on the honker end of the weight range for tripods.
 The Mammoth is clearly a tripod that prioritizes stability above portability.

 The materials, fit, finish, and construction all seem first class.
 The leg hinges have nice damped action, and the leg locks rotate smoothly with no wiggle.
 The leg segments slide easily over each other, with no excess play between the segments.
 The joints between the leg segments are fit closely enough that you hear the air whooshing out from the top of the legs when you collapse them.
 There's just nothing shoddy on the Mammoth.